Playing Tennis like "Deep Blue" Part 2: Computation and Tennis Tactics

 Of course, this isn't going to make any difference unless we strategically apply this expanded range of values.
 To accomplish this, the simulated player gets the Point Value for the current point in the match and then selects a higher Winning Percentage Tactic when PV is higher and selects a lower Winning Percentage Tactic when PV is lower.

 In a simulation of 100,000 sets, each player in the original Point Value Model will win approximately 50,000 sets.
 50% each.
-With the modified model that adapts your Tactics to the Point Value of each point, you are now winning 57,778 sets.
+With the modified model that adapts your repertoire of Tactics to the Point Value of each point, you are now winning 57,778 sets.

-With the modified model that adapts your Tactics to the Point Value of each point, your Set Winning Percentage goes up from 50% to 58%.
+By Optimally playing each Tactic according to the Point Value of each point, your Set Winning Percentage goes up from 50% to 58%.

-This distribution is the result of the structure of the tennis scoring system.
-The game structure of first to four points ahead by two naturally leads to a large number of low value points, and a smaller number of dramatically high value points or Big Points.
-The result is that winning a small number of Big Points easily out-weighs losing a larger number of Low PV points, giving your Winning Percentage a substantial boost.
+The game structure of first to four points ahead by two naturally leads to a large number of low value points, and a similar number of dramatically high value points or Big Points.
+Winning a small number of Big Points easily out-weighs losing a similar number of Low PV points.

 Predictability is an extremely important strategic element in all of sports.
-One of the reasons for this is that humans have a very hard time being unpredictable.
+One of the reasons is that humans have a very hard time being unpredictable.
 So much so that professional athletes will often use some external cue to help randomize their playing decisions.

 Some baseball pitchers are well aware that if they decide on each pitch intuitively, even if they are trying to be unpredictable, they will end up following a subtle but predictable pattern.
 So, they do not leave it up to intuition, and instead they use something else such as the position of the second hand on the stadium clock to determine which pitch to throw.